-The museum CLASSIS RAVENNA is one of the most important archaeological museums in Italy: it is a real journey in the history of Ravenna.
+The CLASSIS RAVENNA museum is one of Italy’s most important archaeological museums, a real journey through the history of Ravenna.

-To welcome the visitors is a glittering staircase decorated with a 33 metre-long wave in mosaic in shades of blue created by Laboratorio di Restauro del Mosaico Antico of Fondazione RavennAntica: it is an amazing artwork that allures you up to the museum’s entrance, highlighting the strong connection between Ravenna and the sea, since forever.
+A glittering staircase decorated with a 33 metre-long wave in mosaic in shades of blue created by Laboratorio di Restauro del Mosaico Antico of Fondazione RavennAntica welcomes the visitors: it is an amazing artwork that allures you up to the museum’s entrance, highlighting the everlasting connection between Ravenna and the sea.

 What to see

 Once inside, you immediately start your dizzy journey through the millennial history of the Byzantine capital: from its origins, you will arrive up to the Middle Ages.

 A timeline will lead you all the way through the museum, keeping track of your journey; step by step you will find all the main information of the different time periods.